Existence and Smoothness of the Navier-Stokes equation using the Boundary Integral Method: Velocity representation

 \subsection{Initial Value Problem boundary}

-Consider the variables stipulated at time $x_0 =0$, and zero before this time.
-Let the flow be instantaneously set into motion at $x_0 =0$ initial time by applying force impulses throughout the compact spherical volume $V_0$ of radius $X_0$.
-So, every variable may be discontinuous across this space-time boundary.
+Consider the variables stipulated at time $x_0 =0$.
 The outward pointing normal is $n_I^{\Sigma} = - \hat{x}_0$, where $\hat{x}_0$ is the unit vector in the time direction.
 So, from (\ref{intrepforvel})

-where the space-time boundary $\partial \Sigma$ is chosen as the volume $V= \lim _{X_0 \rightarrow \infty} V_0$ at time $x_0 =0$.
+where the space-time boundary $\partial \Sigma$ is chosen as the volume $V$.
 It is noted that the representation (\ref{MP:IVP}) contains a single layer potential only.
 We note that throughout the volume $V$ at time $x_0 =0$, the velocity $u_i$ has been stipulated as an initial condition, and so is known.
-Therefore, if this representation exists then it will be unique in $C^{\infty}$, as substituting the homogeneous boundary condition $u_i=0$ in the integrand gives the velocity $u_k=0$ for all subsequent time.
-To ascertain whether the representation exists, we choose a different boundary for $\partial \Sigma$ in the domain $\Sigma$.
+Substituting the null homogeneous boundary condition $u_i=0$ in the integrand gives the velocity $u_k=0$ for all subsequent time.